dmitryrogozhny/dmitryrogozhny.github.io/_posts/2019-10-15-flow-pattern-service-account.md

 ---
 layout: post
-title: "Flow Pattern: Service Account"
+title: "Flow Patterns: Service Account"
 description: "If you are using Microsoft Flow to automate processes in your company, you may benefit from dedicated service accounts to run your Flows."
 date: 2019-10-15 12:00